goutham-nekkalapu/deploying_machine_learning_models/README.md

 ## About:
-This repository gives you ready made template to deploy deep learning model using flask.
+This repository gives ready made template to deploy deep learning model using flask.

 ## How to use it:
 1. Clone this repository